Hadokane/CI_PP2_HUG/README.md

 5. [Google Fonts](https://fonts.google.com/) - For access to their wealth of commercially-available fonts.

-6. [Favicon.io](https://favicon.io/) - For providing an emoji based favicon for use in this game.
+6. [Favicon.io](https://favicon.io/) - For providing an emoji-based favicon for use in this game.

 7. [Balsamiq](https://balsamiq.com/) - For providing software to create the wireframes seen in this README.